drizzle-mizzle/CharacterAI-Discord-Bot/README.md

 # CharacterAI Discord Bot
-An unofficial Discord integration with [CharacterAI](https://beta.character.ai/) service which you can use to add any character on your own Discord server.
+An unofficial Discord integration with a [CharacterAI](https://beta.character.ai/) service which you can use to add any character on your own Discord server.

 <div align="center">